Currently... I have returned to painting and have no plans for any new illustrations in the old style.

 Working as a designer and artworker for small firms, originally with paste-up and pens, in 1992 I started using the AppleMac.
 At home, I would occassionally paint.
 Playing around on the computer, this illustration of Bournemouth flats (below) was done in 1997 and this approach gradually became my chief artistic pastime.
 Though my own style, I am a fan of the paintings of the golden age of travel posters from the 20s-60s and the clean, bright approach of artists such as Frank Newbould.

 In 2009, I decided to live my dream of moving to Bournemouth and started up Longsummer as a business.
-I started selling at Lymington market in 2011.
+I traded at Lymington Market from 2011 to 2024.

 VeloCityPrints